ghiottolino/German-Words-German-Quiz/README.txt

 Title (en): German words gender quiz

 Description (en): The quiz consists of guessing the gender of a German word.
 At every stage you will see a random German noun, and you can guess its gender by clicking on the 3 buttons ('der' for masculine, 'die' for feminine and 'das' for neutral words).
 The database contains about 450 basic words, and it will be extended in the next releases.
 While playing no internet access is required.
+Icons from http://glyphish.com.

 Promo Text (en): Test your knowledge of German words gender with this educational game.